ShiningLab/Systematic-Generalization-via-Meaningful-Learning/README.md

 # Systematic-Generalization-via-Meaningful-Learning
-This repository is for the paper [Revisit Systematic Generalization via Meaningful Learning](https://arxiv.org/abs/2003.06658) in *Proceedings of the Fifth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP*.
+This repository is for the paper [Revisit Systematic Generalization via Meaningful Learning](https://arxiv.org/abs/2003.06658) in *Proceedings of the Fifth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP* collocated with EMNLP 2022.

 ## Directory
 + **main/config.py** - Configurations